ardalis/ardalis-com-gatsby/src/pages/blog/comparing-techniques-communicating-between-services.md

 ### App Isolation

-In the basic version of this approach, service A depends on service B. Any breaking change to the signature of service B will require an update to service A. Additonally, if service B's network location changes, A must be updated.
+In the basic version of this approach, service A depends on service B. Any breaking change to the signature of service B will require an update to service A. Additionally, if service B's network location changes, A must be updated.
 These issues can be mitigated through the use of centralized configuration and/or gateway patterns.
 What cannot be as easily mitigated is the temporal dependency between the two services.
 If B is unavailable, A will also be unavailable.

 ### Complexity